-Its Genoese-style 18C dome lights up the old town with its 14,000 varnished tiles.
-Built in 1650 by Nice architect JA Guiberto, the cathedral is dedicated to the city's patron saint.
-Inside, Baroque influences can be seen in the stuccos and marble.
+Its Genoese-style 18C dome brightens up the old town with its 14 000 varnished tiles; its fine 19C façade, meanwhile, balanced and colourful in line with Baroque tastes, contributes to the animation on the pleasant Place Rossetti.
+Built in 1650 by Nice architect J-A Guiberto, the cathedral is dedicated to the city's patron saint.
+Inside, Baroque influences can be seen in the stuccoes and marble.

 Dominating the sea, this 17C villa, with its Sienna earth colour, houses around 30 paintings by Matisse (1869-1954).
 From dark palettes to canvases lit with the Mediterranean sun, then, after a stay in Morocco, to pure colour, and finally to the refined drawing of cut papers in absolute blue poster paint.
 54 bronzes, sketches and models complete the panorama.

 This museum contains the largest permanent collection of works by Marc Chagall (1887-1985).
 His Biblical Message cycle consists of 17 large paintings depicting scenes such as The Creation, Adam and Eve Expelled from Paradise, The Flood and Song of Songs.
 A tapestry (The Creation), an exterior mosaic and three large stained-glass windows are also on show.